vccimaging/vccimaging.github.io/Readme.md

   - directory structure for projects
   - template for projects
   - automatic bibtex generation?
-- People:
+- General:
-  - directory structure for home pages
-  - template / example page for a home page
+  - image spinner for a bunch of the group pages
-    - image
+  - image backgrounds (?), possibly some vintage optics and computing images
-    - bio
-    - short list of publications
-    -